101 definitions of business development

 5. The long-term addition of value to our company and our customers through strategic sales and marketing activities, partnership and key accounts management, product and service improvement, and ultimately, customer satisfaction.

-6. Focus on every aspect that concerns a firm: marketing, selling, coordination.
+6. Focus on every aspect that concerns a firm: marketing, selling, and coordination.

 7. To develop long term value for the business and our clients.